 - To have opportunities

 - The more we save the more we can give

 No matter your reason, know that it is the right reason.
 There is no reason to go into debt if you can be frugal and save money.

 Being frugal is living below your means in an effort to save money.
 Living well off less.
 Choosing the cheaper brand at the grocery store.

-Opting to shop with coupons or use Ibotta to save money while you shop.
+Opting to shop with coupons or while you shop.
 Frugal living is learning to say no to dining out and cooking meals at home.

 Living frugally means staying true to you and your family values and not trying to keep up.

 The biggest reward I can think of is more family time.
 When you live frugally you aren’t working for that new gadget, you’re working toward more family time and family opportunities.